 Brendan Flaherty is a politics major from Nashua, New Hampshire.
 His favorite part about being an ambassador are the opportunities to meet with all sorts of people involved in politics from media personalities to presidential candidates.
 Recently, he played a major role in helping 2020 presidential candidate Andrew Yang find his way to the NHIOP for an interview on CBS’ Face-the-Nation.

-Communication Committee Co-Chairs: Sarah Murphy '20 and Bethany Smith '22
+Communication Committee Co-Chairs: Sarah Murphy '20 and Ryan Heath '22

 Sarah Murphy is a politics and communication double major from Braintree, Massachusetts.
 Her favorite part about being an ambassador is the 60 second interview segment that her committee started.
 It gives ambassadors the opportunity to ask candidates and other NHIOP guests questions firsthand.
 A fun fact about Sarah is that she got to be the stand-in for Amy Klobuchar, Elizabeth Warren, Kamala Harris, Bernie Sanders, and Pete Buttigieg for the CNN town halls here at Saint Anselm.